Kheshig: History

-At first, this consisted of 70 day guards (Torguud or tunghaut) and 80 night guards (khevtuul).
-During the reign of Genghis, it seems to have been divided into four groups, commanded by the four generals Mukhulai, Chormaqan, Bo'orchu and Borokhula.
+At first, this consisted of seventy day guards (torguud or tunghaut) and eighty night guards (khevtuul).
+During the reign of Genghis, it seems to have been divided into four groups, commanded by the four generals Muqali, Chormaqan, Bo'orchu and Borokhula.
 Members of the kheshig outranked almost any other military officers in the Mongol Empire.
-As it was extremely well paid, the vocation was a popular one, and the numbers of Kheshig grew rapidly, to the extent that they were only normally on duty for three days in succession.
+As it was exceptionally well paid and the vocation was popular, the numbers of Kheshig skyrocketed to the extent that they were only generally on duty for three days in succession.
 In light of this, the word kheshig refers favor or blessing in the Mongolian language.
-Membership in the kheshig was regarded as a supreme honor and was an alternative to the necessity of hostage taking for noblemen.
-In the early days the guard was composed of 1,000 men.
-By the middle of Genghis Khan's reign, they had expanded to a tumen (10,000 men) commanded by Nayagha, an uncle of Bayan of the Baarin.
+Membership in the kheshig was regarded as a supreme honor and was an alternative to the necessity of hostage-taking for noblemen.
+The guard comprised 1000 men in the early days.
+By the middle of Genghis Khan's reign, Kheshig numbers had expanded to a tumen (10,000 men), commanded by Nayagha, an uncle of Bayan of the Baarin.

-The Kheshig was originally consisted Mongolian, Manchurian, Han and Kazakh.
-As the Empire expanded rapidly, Genghis Khan's successors recruited Persian, Georgian, Armenian, Alan, Korean, Italian and Russian units.
-Since the kheshig was personal appanage of a monarch, his successors did not inherit them.
+The Kheshig originally consisted only of Mongols.
+As the empire expanded, Genghis Khan's successors recruited Persian, Georgian, Armenian, Alan, Korean, Italian and Russian units.
+Since the kheshig was the personal appanage of a monarch, his successors did not inherit them.
 Instead, the kheshigs of deceased Emperors took care of their lords' families and assisted households.
-But Güyük Khan took most of his father Ögedei's old kheshig.
+However, Güyük Khan took most of his father Ögedei's old kheshig.

-For his own bodyguards Kublai Khan retained the use of the traditional Mongol Keshig.
-Kublai created a new Imperial guard force, the suwei, of which half were Chinese and the other half ethnically mixed.
-By the 1300s even the Keshig were flooded with Chinese recruits.
-The suwei were initially 6,500 strong but by the end of the dynasty it had become 100,000 strong.
+For his bodyguards, Kublai Khan retained the traditional kheshig.
+Kublai created a new Imperial guard force, the suwei, of which half were Chinese and the other half ethnically-mixed.
+By the 1300s, even the kheshig was flooded with Han Chinese.
+The suwei were initially 6500 strong, but by the end of the dynasty, it had become 100,000 strong.
 They were divided into wei or guards, each recruited from a particular ethnicity.
-Most wei were Chinese, while a few were Mongols, Koreans, Tungusic peoples, Kipchaks and Europeans/Middle Easterners including Alans and even one unit of Russians.
-The Keshig was converted into an administrative organisation instead.
+Most wei were Chinese, while a few were Mongols, Koreans, Tungusic peoples, Kipchaks and Europeans/Middle Easterners, including Alans and even one unit of Russians.
+As time progressed, the Keshig was converted into an administrative organisation.